grame-cncm/guidodoc/mkdocs/docs/guide/basic.md

 It includes also the Guido Music Notation format full [specification](../../refs/gmnf).

 <span style="font-size:130%;">A quick introduction to the Guido Music Notation format is also available [here](/Introduction)</span>

+---

+This documentation comes with various Guido code examples that you can download [here](/rsrc/examples.zip).

+You can also download the very first version of the [Guido Music Notation Format](/rsrc/GUIDO-Music-Notation-Format.pdf) and the historical [first publication](/rsrc/GUIDO-Notation-Format-ICMC98.pdf) about the format.